Being Charlie: Plot

-Outside of the program, Charlie falls off the wagon.
-He's on the streets for close to two weeks when he’s robbed.
-Broke, he seeks out Adam.
-They party, but at the end he ODs.
-Charlie is exonerated, but it makes the news.
-The next day is the election, so he takes off for the beach house.

-Looking unlikely that David will win his gubernatorial run, he accompanies his inebriated wife to rest, when an aide seeks him out to inform him of his victory.
-A huge distraction from what really matters, he accepts his win alone.
+Outside of the program, Charlie relapses.
+He is on the streets for close to two weeks when he is robbed.
+Broke, he seeks help from his friend Adam.
+They party together, and Adam overdoses and dies.
+Charlie is taken into custody but exonerated, though it makes the news.
+The next day is the election for David.
+Believing that it is unlikely that he will win his gubernatorial run, David accompanies his inebriated wife to rest, when an aide informs him of his victory.
+He accepts his win alone.

-The next day, David seeks out Charlie.
-They make peace, and Charlie plans to head out into the world.
-We see as the credits roll, he has become a standup comic.
+The next day, David looks for Charlie.
+They make peace, and Charlie plans to head out into the world, pursuing standup comedy.